 Playing by radio’s rules – The most humiliated I’ve ever been happened on the public airwaves.

 I’m Jim Grey.
 I’m a Hoosier through and through.
 I’m in my late 40s, divorced, and raising teenage sons.
-I make software for a living (and sometimes blog about it over here).
+I make software for a living (and infrequently blog about it over here).
 And I sometimes contribute to this site about old cars.

 If you want to reach me directly, here’s a handy contact form.
 Your message will come straight to my e-mail inbox.
 I’ll respond to the e-mail address you type into the form.